 |TOTAL cost/month||$85.28||TOTAL cost/month||$207.42|

 |TOTAL cost/year||$1,023.38||TOTAL cost/year||$2,489.04|

 With these numbers, one would save approximately $120/month, or over $1,400/year by growing their own veggies with FarmBot vs buying them at the store.
-If a FarmBot costs approximately $3,500 (kit, shipping, taxes, supporting infrastructure, soil, etc) + another $500 for installation time (20 hours at $25/hour) then we’re looking at a total investment of $4,000.
-Thus, FarmBot will have a return on investment period that is a little less than three years.
+If a FarmBot costs approximately $2,900 (kit, shipping, taxes, supporting infrastructure, soil, etc) + another $500 for installation time (20 hours at $25/hour) then we’re looking at a total investment of $3,400.
+Thus, FarmBot will have a return on investment period that is little less than two and a half years.

-Considering both direct and indirect costs, one might expect a return on investment period of three years
+Considering both direct and indirect costs, one might expect a return on investment period under two and a half years

 Now some might be saying that they are not responsible for their CO2 emissions, or that they don’t buy organic, or that they would go to the grocery store even if they did have a FarmBot so they could buy other goods.
 If any of these cases are true, then your ROI period would fall somewhere in between the three and five years we’ve suggested.
 If you value your time differently, normally ride a bike to the store, or power FarmBot with solar, then these numbers will be different for you too.
 To best understand the economics of owning a FarmBot, we suggest looking at these example calculations and plugging in numbers that more accurately reflect you and your lifestyle.